 Tip #9: Start a bedtime routine.

 I know what you’re thinking: a bedtime routine so early?
 Yep!
-Bedtime routines have been proven to help babies fall asleep quicker and sleep longer stretches.
-They’re also a great way for parents to bond with their little ones every day.
+Bedtime routines have been proven to help babies fall asleep quicker and sleep longer stretches.3 They’re also a great way for parents to bond daily with their little ones.

 Even if your newborn doesn’t go straight to sleep afterward (as they will when they’re a little older), it’s a nice way for parents to feel that the day is over.
 Queue up pajama time and Netflix in bed!
 Many newborns have their longest stretch of sleep after the bedtime routine.
 Short and simple works best with young babies.
 A warm bath, infant massage, pajamas, and a feed are all your little one needs at this age.